Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 16 Oktober 2025 15.37.22 UTC
+- WIB: Kamis, 16 Oktober 2025 16.30.33 UTC
-- WITA: Kamis, 16 Oktober 2025 16.37.22 UTC
+- WITA: Kamis, 16 Oktober 2025 17.30.33 UTC
-- WIT: Kamis, 16 Oktober 2025 17.37.22 UTC
+- WIT: Kamis, 16 Oktober 2025 18.30.33 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: funny
+Kategori: inspirational